ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 aggregation is compatible with Prio3 and all batch modes specified in this document.

+Apart from VDAF preparation, another important task of the aggregation interaction is to provide replay protection ({{replay-protection}}).
+Along with the output shares, each Aggregator records the IDs of all reports it is has aggregated for a given task: before committing to an output share, it checks whether the corresponding report ID is in the set of stored IDs.

 ### Aggregate Initialization {#agg-init}

 The Leader begins an aggregation job by choosing a set of candidate reports that